Greek-Cp/easy_conffeti_flutter/README.md

   Made with ❤️ by <a href="https://github.com/Greek-Cp">Yanuar Tri Laksono</a>
 </p>

-Here's a more detailed project structure overview that will help future AI understand how to add new features to your Easy Confetti project:

 # Easy Confetti Project Structure - Detailed Overview

 ## 1. PARTICLE SHAPES SYSTEM